The13thDoc/blog/_drafts/2014-05-06-my-day-just-got-worse.md

 ---
 layout: jonnys-hysteria-layout
-title: My Day Just Got Worse
+title: Subject: My Day Just Got Worse
 ---
 #####May 6th, 2014

-##Subject: My Day Just Got Worse
+##{{ page.title }}

 My dad just talked to me.

 He has been striving to visit April numerous times, while a restraining order is in effect until December 22nd 2014.

 How _fucking_ absurd is that? __Don't you dare mention this to April, Ruth, Dean, or Margaret.__